Quality, honesty, and integrity come first and foremost in everything we do. Profit follows those goals, it never precedes them.

 Joe brings over thirty years as a professional lighting designer to IMCD.
 Joe received his MFA in Lighting Design from the University of Virginia, and his MBA in Management from the Stern School of Business at New York University.

 John Harmon, Head of Production, Vice President.

-John has worked as a production manager for theatre, corporate and music events for over twenty-five years.
-His credits include Tony Award winning Broadway shows, Jazz at Lincoln Center, JVC Jazz Festival as well as corporate and fashion events.
+John has worked as a production manager for theatre, corporate and music events for over thirty-five years.
+His credits include Tony Award-winning Broadway shows, Jazz at Lincoln Center, JVC Jazz Festival as well as corporate and fashion events.